-The reason we write specifically about buying ABSA repossessed cars from the bank repo auctions in South Africa is simply because they are the country’s largest financial service provider and have more repossessions available for sale to the public than most other registered institutions.
+The reason we write specifically about buying ABSA repossessed cars from the bank repo auctions in South Africa is because they are the country’s largest financial service provider.
+They have more repossessions available for sale to the public than most other registered institutions.

 - Mercedes Benz

-There is no need to feel intimidated or nervous about attending one of the many events and bidding against others either, even if you have no experience in the auctioneering process.
+There is no need to feel intimidated or nervous about attending one of the events and bidding against others either.
+Even if you have no experience in the auctioneering process.

 What exactly is a repossessed vehicle?

-Because the financial situation of most people is unpredictable, many people find that because of losing a job or because of an unexpected expense, they cannot afford to make their loan repayments.
+Because our financial situations are unpredictable, some of us find that because of losing a job.
+Or because of an unexpected expense, we cannot afford to make our loan repayments.